victoria-maple/resources/guide.md

 - Although their multi-target DPS is extremely impressive, their single-target DPS is unremarkable (although still better than e\.g. clerics).
+- Their attack speed is somewhat slower than most other classes.
 - Crippled in the presence of monsters that are resistant and/or immune to ice and/or lightning.
 - Extremely fragile when dispelled, due to losing Magic Guard.